Trade/other name(s): Zelboraf

 This drug may cause liver damage.
 Your doctor will order blood tests and will check you for signs of liver problems before and during treatment to make sure your liver is working well.
 Tell your doctor or nurse right away if you have yellowing of the skin or the whites of your eyes (jaundice), dark urine, nausea or vomiting, loss of appetite, pain on the right side of your belly, or any abnormal bruising or bleeding.

 Avoid pregnancy while taking this drug and for at least 2 months afterward.
 It may harm the fetus.
 Both men and women should use effective birth control during treatment and for at least 2 months afterward.
-Talk with your doctor about this.
+Check with your doctor about what kinds of birth control can be used with this medicine.
+In pregnant women, treatment with this drug should be used only if the potential benefit to the mother outweighs the risk to the fetus.

 Possible side effects